ethitter/WP-Print-Friendly/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 0.5.2 =
+Resolves a problem where requests for print templates redirect to the article.

 = 0.5.1 =
 Ensure that proper query string is built when verbose page rules are required.